Decoding Voltage Sag/Dip Graphsđ

 đ âHow can we make practical use of this data?â

-This article walks you through how to interpret Voltage Sag/Dip graphs effectivelyâalong with how these insights can drive technical decisions and planning with real impact.
+This article walks you through how to interpret Voltage Sag/Dip graphs effectively.
+We will also explore how these insights can drive technical decisions and planning with real impact.

-đ§Š Whatâs the difference between a Voltage Sag and a Voltage Dip?
+đ§Š Whatâs the Difference Between a Voltage Sag and a Voltage Dip?

-While the terms Voltage Sag and Voltage Dip are used differently depending on region and standards, they refer to the same event:a temporary drop in voltage in an electrical system.
+While the terms Voltage Sag and Voltage Dip are used differently depending on the region and standards, they refer to the same event: a temporary drop in voltage in an electrical system.
+Hereâs how they differ in usage:

 â Voltage Sag: Commonly used in North America (IEEE, EPRI, etc.)